JsAppNinja/sku_nexus/README.md

 ## Description

-This application was built with React, Redux, Redux Saga, and Express.js.
+This application was built with React, Redux, Material UI.

-Express back-end provides RESTful APIs for check-conversion.

-Front-end React consumes the apis for clients, realtors, and admins.

 No focus on magnificent CSS styling because it's not top priority in this project.